 Applicants should apply to the Doctoral Training Partnership rather than the Collaborative scheme.

-- Applicants must complete an additional SGSAH application form and submit via email to the PPLS Postgraduate Office by Friday 9th December 2022.
+- Applicants must complete an additional SGSAH application form and submit via email to the PPLS Postgraduate Team by Friday 1st December 2023.

 Further guidance regarding the application process and consideration by the Scottish Graduate School can be found on the College of Arts Humanities and Social Science webpage.